mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 - `Blocked` - Tasks that can not move forward and require some action to get moving.
 - `Needs Review` - Tasks that need review (creative/pr etc) to move forward.
+- `Fire` -  Urgent request that should take priority over other work.
 - `Project` - Should only be used for cards on the Project Board.
 - _* Team_ -  Should only be used for cards on the Project Board.